 About Fees and US Costs

 Yes.
-In addition to your $100 annual Host membership, Hosts also send $225 monthly fees to support MESA’s mission and ensure program benefits and services, including: Steward application processing, US Host recruitment & matching, training plan support, visa sponsorship, online learning platform, educational events, coordinator and administrative assistance.
+In addition to a $175 placement fee when your Steward accepts your Host invitation, Hosts send MESA $225/month to support our mission and ensure program benefits and services, including: Steward application processing, US Host recruitment & matching, training plan support, J-1 visa sponsorship, educational enrichment, coordinator and administrative assistance.

-To encourage innovation and mentorship, Hosts may apply to MESA to receive a “SPRIG” grant, which involves developing an on-site project with your Steward.
-MESA’s monthly fees for SPRIG Hosts are then reduced or may be waived entirely.
+To encourage innovation and mentorship, Hosts may apply to MESA to receive a “SPRIG” mini grant of up to $500/Steward, which involves developing an on-site project with your Steward.
 Please contact MESA if you’d like to learn more about the SPRIG program.

 Yes.
 Temporary employment can be authorized by MESA if wages are offered by the US Host placement, but only for the purpose of agricultural training.
 Upon arrival, Stewards need to ask MESA for an employment authorization letter and apply for a Social Security Number to receive wages as part of their US training.